 We did not obtain helpful information from the comments as to how they foresaw the enforcement of a retrofit program.
 It is one thing to visually inspect the buses to see if there are seat belts at passenger seating positions, it is another to assess the seat belt system to see if the seat belts and anchorages would hold in a crash and withstand the loading from the passengers.
-A seat belt requirement that does not have a way to assess whether belt systems will adequately restrain passengers is of diminished value.

-152 Even with lap belts, significant strengthening of the motorcoach structure may be needed in order to accommodate the additional seat belt loading, particularly for those buses that have been in service longer.
+&lt;sup>152 Even with lap belts, significant strengthening of the motorcoach structure may be needed in order to accommodate the additional seat belt loading, particularly for those buses that have been in service longer.
 While the distribution of the loading may be different, lap belts will still need to restrain the same amount of loading as lap/shoulder belts.